jparkington/Electric-Brew/README.md

 From the data, we observe that the energy usage peaks in the winter months, with January and December recording the highest average kWh usage at **0.94** and **0.96** respectively.
 This trend is indicative of increased heating requirements and possibly a higher operational pace during the holiday season.
 In contrast, the milder months of April and May show the lowest energy consumption, averaging at **0.75** and **0.73** kWh.
 The hourly breakdown within each month further reveals a consistent pattern of energy usage ramping up during the morning hours, peaking in the midday to early afternoon, and then gradually declining towards the night.
 This pattern aligns with typical operational hours and suggests that most energy-intensive activities occur during the day, tapering off as the brewery closes for the night.

-Strategically, these insights offer Austin Street Brewery tangible opportunities for energy optimization.
-Aligning energy-intensive processes with periods of lower kWh usage, especially during off-peak hours, could result in significant cost savings.
+Aligning energy-intensive processes with periods of lower kWh usage, especially during off-peak hours, could save on operational costs, assuming variables rates are available for Austin Street to opt into.
 Implementing energy storage solutions could also be beneficial, allowing the brewery to store energy during off-peak hours for use during peak demand times.

 <br>